 The Zeigarnik effect is a tendency to experience automatic, intrusive thoughts about a goal that one has pursued but the pursuit of which has been interrupted.
 That is, if you start working toward a goal and fail to get there, thoughts about the goal will keep popping into your mind while you are doing other things, as if to remind you to get back on track to finish reaching that goal.
 (Social Psychology and Human Nature)

 So, an interrupted or incomplete task leads to a strong motivation to complete the action, an extra argument for the success of an already started action.

-2. The body: the result of the Endowed Progress effect
+2. The body: the result of the Endowed Progress Effect

-After the task has beed triggered, the body of the process is basically the result of the endowed progress effect, where the users continue to advance throughout the process, influenced by the artificial advancement.
+After the task has been triggered, the body of the process is basically the result of the endowed progress effect, where the users continue to advance throughout the process, influenced by the artificial advancement.

-3. The end: the Goal Gradient effect
+3. The end: the Goal Gradient Effect

 As the progression towards the completion of the goal approaches the end, the efforts of the users will start to increase.
-Responsible for this behaviour is the Goal Gradient effect.
+Responsible for this behaviour is the Goal Gradient Effect.
 Proposed by behaviourist Clark Hull in 1932, the effect was first demonstrated on rats and states that: